Skip to main content

 block-labels

-The allowed value for this attribute is a comma-separated list of block labels values).
+The allowed value for the @block-labels attribute is a comma-separated list of block labels values.

 By default, only headings are included in the ToC.
 However, this attribute allows the content of paragraphs wrapped by block labels to be included (only the first 100 characters are displayed).